 - 9.2.1.
 The conservation and enhancement of significant cultural heritage resources shall be consistent with the provisions of Chapter 8 in the Official Plan and all relevant Provincial legislation and Regional policy directives. - 9.2.2.
 Create opportunities for cultural heritage landscapes to be incorporated into the design of open spaces and parks.
-High quality landscape architecture will ensure that these spaces include public art where possible and appropriate grading, paving, and planting materials that celebrate the landscape context.
+High quality landscape architecture will ensure that these spaces include public art, where possible, and appropriate grading, paving, and planting materials that celebrate the landscape context. - 9.2.3.
+Consult with area First Nations and Metis and consider their interests when identifying, protecting, managing, and conserving cultural heritage and archaeological resources. - 9.2.4.
+The naming and design of parks, public spaces, and prominent streetscapes shall have regard for the cultural and natural landscape.
+These features and amenities shall incorporate local heritage or natural influences including historic names, interpretative features, plantings, or historic drainage patterns.